alan-turing-institute/REG-handbook/content/docs/how_we_work/project_tracking.md

 # Project Tracking

 This page describes some of the tools we use for tracking projects and other tasks within the team.
-It does not go into details of how individual projects are managed, but how REG coordinates its commitments to the range of projects it's involved in.
+It does not go into details of how individual projects are managed, but how REG coordinates its commitments to the range of projects its involved in.

 ## Hut23 GitHub Repo